bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/blog/my-career-transition-story.md

 ---
-title: "Why Leaving Architecture for Data Analytics Wasn't Crazy After All"
+title: "How Architecture Led Me to Data Analytics"
-excerpt: "The complete story of my career transition from interior architect to data analyst.
-What worked, what didn't, and why the 'right' decision emerges through research and experimentation."
+excerpt: "How I discovered data analytics through architectural work and made the career change.
+What worked, what didn't, and key lessons for other career changers."
 publishDate: 2025-08-10
-tags: ["career-transition", "personal-story", "data-analytics", "architecture", "career-change"]
+tags:
+  [
+    "career-transition",
+    "personal-story",
+    "data-analytics",
+    "architecture",
+    "career-change",
+  ]
 isFeatured: true
 seo:
   title: "Architecture to Data Analytics: Complete Career Transition Story"
   description: "Real story of transitioning from interior architect to data analyst.
 A journey of research, experimentation, and gradual discovery."
 ---

-After four years as an interior architect, I was working on a **€500K residential project in Warsaw** when my client kept asking for 'more data'—space utilization analyses, furniture cost comparisons, lighting efficiency studies, and material durability research.
-As I built spreadsheets comparing flooring options, analyzing room flow patterns, and calculating budget allocations across design elements, it hit me: **I loved analyzing data more than designing spaces.** That spark launched an 18-month journey to data analytics, turning my architecture skills into a foundation for solving business problems.
-Here’s how I made it happen.
+After four years as an interior architect, I realized I was spending as much time analyzing data as I was designing spaces. **I found myself more excited about the analytical work than the design itself.** That realization led me to pursue data analytics, turning my architecture skills into a foundation for solving business problems.

 ---

 ## The Discovery

-My client wanted data-driven decisions for every aspect of the project: from comparing flooring options and their impact on property value to analyzing room flow patterns and budget allocations.
-I spent evenings diving into spreadsheets, crunching numbers on material costs, space efficiency, and design trade-offs—and realized: **I was more interested in the data insights than in finalizing the design itself.**
+The turning point came during complex residential projects when I realized **my Excel work was becoming more sophisticated than my design work.** Detailed budget spreadsheets tracking hundreds of cost variables—every fixture, system, and material component.
+Material comparison matrices weighing durability, cost, and aesthetics across dozens of options.

-I remember sitting at my desk with two monitors—one filled with project spreadsheets and analyses, the other showing a half-finished living room layout waiting for my attention.
-That’s when it clicked: I wasn’t just designing interiors anymore; I was doing data analysis.
-And I loved it.
-This led me to ask: **What if I could help not just individual families optimize their investments, but assist businesses in optimizing strategies and understanding their customers?** The answer pointed straight to data analytics.
+I remember sitting at my desk with two monitors—one filled with detailed comparative spreadsheets, the other showing design layouts waiting for my attention. **I was more interested in the data insights than finalizing the design.**

+That's when I asked myself: _What if I could help not just individual families optimize their investments, but assist businesses in optimizing strategies and understanding their customers?_ The answer pointed straight to data analytics.

 ---

-## The Search Begins

-I found myself searching for something more fulfilling, choosing to continue my architecture practice while exploring new paths that sparked my curiosity.

-I spent months experimenting with different technical areas:
-- **Java Spring development** to understand backend systems
-- **Frontend development** with JavaScript, TypeScript, and React
-- **Data structures** using Python, which opened an unexpected door

-While learning Python, I kept stumbling across articles about data analytics.
-I decided to try manipulating a CSV file with Pandas.

-**I fell in love instantly.**

-Of all the technical things I'd tried, this clicked in a way nothing else had.
-I realized this could bridge what I'd been unconsciously doing as an architect (helping people make informed decisions) with what I wanted to do professionally.

-Learning to code felt like learning a foreign language, but **every small win built confidence, and every setback taught me something valuable.** If I hadn't spent those months learning frontend development, I probably wouldn't be able to create and maintain the blog you're reading now.
-Skills become useful in unexpected ways.

----

-## When Direction Became Clear
+## Building the Foundation

-Once I knew data analytics was my direction, I researched careers seriously.
-The job descriptions were intimidating:
+Once I knew data analytics was my direction, the job descriptions were intimidating: _"3+ years Python experience,"_ _"SQL proficiency required,"_ _"Machine learning algorithms."_ I had basic programming skills but none of the specialized expertise.
-- *"3+ years Python experience"*
-- *"SQL proficiency required"*
-- *"Machine learning algorithms"*

-I had basic programming skills but none of the specialized data expertise.
-Instead of panic, I felt determined. **Yes, I had a lot to learn, but I wanted to do this work even if it took years.**

-Then I came across a LinkedIn post: *"The biggest challenge in data analytics isn't technical skills—it's communicating insights to stakeholders who don't understand data."*
+Then I saw a LinkedIn post: _"The biggest challenge in data analytics isn't technical skills—it's communicating insights to stakeholders who don't understand data."_

-Lightbulb moment. **I'd been translating complex technical concepts for non-technical clients for four years.** I'd guided families through major investment decisions, explaining structural implications and design trade-offs in language they could understand.
+**Lightbulb moment.** I'd been translating complex technical concepts for non-technical clients for four years.
+I'd guided families through major investment decisions, explaining design implications in language they could understand.

-Maybe my architecture background was more transferable to data analytics than I'd thought.
+Maybe my architecture background was more transferable than I'd thought.

-### Building the Foundation

-I decided on a two-track approach: formal education for technical depth and specialized learning for immediate application.

-I enrolled in Computer Science studies at PJATK Warsaw while starting Maven Analytics courses to specialize in data analysis from day one. **Instead of becoming just another programmer, I wanted to focus on data from the beginning.**
+I chose a two-track approach: Computer Science studies at PJATK Warsaw for technical depth, plus Maven Analytics courses for immediate data specialization.

 **What I realized about transferable skills:**

 - **Requirements gathering** = Understanding business problems before jumping to solutions
 - **Stakeholder management** = Translating technical insights for different audiences
 - **Project coordination** = Managing complex projects with multiple dependencies
-- **Business analysis** = Understanding how insights translate to decisions
+- **Business perspective** = Understanding how insights translate to decisions

 I wasn't changing careers—**I was applying the same core skills to different problems.**